A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Limitations and Future Work

-Our work has unveiled compelling insights into longitudinally assessing children's mental wellbeing through online interactions with a robot.
-We hope that robots can form a valuable addition to the mental wellbeing assessment procedure of children, to aid clinicians and psychologists in identifying cases with potential mental wellbeing concerns so that necessary clinical intervention can be provided in a timely manner.
 Although we have addressed the research questions defined at the outset of our work, our study has several limitations that we hope to address in the future.

-Firstly, we have only considered verbal responses from the participants.
-Future work will also focus on the non-verbal responses (e.g., facial expressions, audio) of the participants.
-Secondly, our research is a feasibility study conducted on a non-clinical population to determine whether and how SARs can be used as novel tools to contribute to the holistic understanding of mental health status.
+First, we have only considered verbal responses from two tasks of the study.
+Future work will also focus on verbal responses from other tasks (e.g., Task 1: recall of happy and sad memories, Task 3: picture-based task), children's drawings, and non-verbal responses (e.g., facial expressions, speech), enabling automatic multimodal robot-led assessment of children's mental wellbeing.
+Second, our research is a feasibility study conducted on a non-clinical population to determine whether and how SARs can be used as novel tools to contribute to the holistic understanding of mental health status.
 In future, we do hope to conduct case-controlled designs in clinical settings with clinical populations through clinician-administered measures.
+Third, we have not taken into consideration whether/how the varying ethnicities of the children might influence the robotised wellbeing assessment.
+In future, we aim to investigate how cultural differences might affect the robot-led wellbeing assessment of children.

-Finally, we have not taken into account wellbeing changes between online form-filling and the experiment sessions.
+Fourth, we have not considered whether the children's past experiences with robots might affect their interaction.
+In future, we aim to investigate how their attitudes towards robots due to their prior experiences might influence their experience of the robotised wellbeing assessment.
+Fifth, we have not taken into account wellbeing changes between online form-filling and the experiment sessions.
 In future, we aim to conduct self-report and parent-report questionnaires concurrently with the robot interaction session to avoid any potential fluctuations in mental wellbeing reporting.